ZQuangstp1/GROUP3-WEB/README.md

 Unsolved:
 - Non responsive
-- Content did not fit the width of the website
+- Content did not fit the width of the website (solved)
 - Non dropdown menu list
 - Non number showing on cart